tucats/ego/LANGUAGE.md

 | `string` | "Andrew" | any              | A string value, consisting of a varying number of Unicode characters |
 | `chan`   |  chan    | any              | A channel, used to communicate values between threads |

-_Note that the numeric range values shown are approximate._
+_Note that the numeric range values shown are approximate._ Also, _Ego_ supports a single `float` type which is always 64-bits in size, compared to _Go_ which has different floating point sizes available.
+Similarly, the only integer type supported in _Ego_ is `int` which is a 64-bit integer.

 &nbsp;